slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 I have many other things I'd rather be writing about that are actively, physically, in my throat, opposed, that I'm gradually getting to I think.

+Less metaphysical or speculative.
+Actually concrete and brilliant things.
+That my words obstruct.

 ## Rituals, Religion, & Hell

 One of the most powerful rituals was during the Psyche hospitalization.
 When they first brought me in, before the psychiatric unit, I was held in some various different rooms.
 One of them, was part of a hallway where there was a male nurse sitting outside, who looked just like my best friend.
 He even had a nametag that I think was my best friend's first name, so I vaguely recall.
 I knew it wasn't my best friend, but somehow led him in a ritual, that he willingly participated in.
 The state I was in was shamanic.
 He was about my age and let me speak to him as if I was speaking to my best friend, as he literally went along with sitting on the floor, since I was playful and had unambiguous humor and self awareness in my voice, but had some "commanding" flying colors.
 I understood the nurse wasn't literally him, my best friend who I projected lucidly-but-not-fully-intentionally.